-Please join me and the Board of Directors at our 2015 Annual Meeting of Stockholders on May 14, 2015 at our headquarters in Indianapolis, Indiana.
+Please join me and the Board of Directors at our 2016 Annual Meeting of Stockholders on May 11, 2016 at our headquarters in Indianapolis, Indiana.
 The business to be conducted at the meeting is explained in the attached Notice of Annual Meeting and Proxy Statement.
+We are pleased to furnish proxy materials to our stockholders over the Internet.
+We believe that this e-proxy process expedites stockholders' receipt of proxy materials, while also lowering the costs and reducing the environmental impact of our Annual Meeting.

-2014 was an excellent year for our Company and I would like to thank our employees for their hard work and dedication.
+2015 was an excellent year for Simon Property Group, and I would like to thank our employees for their hard work and dedication and our stockholders for their continued interest and support of our Company.

+Whether or not you plan to attend the meeting in person, please read the Proxy Statement and vote your shares.
+Instructions for Internet and telephone voting are included in your Notice of Internet Availability of Proxy Materials or proxy card (if you receive your materials by mail).
 We hope that after you have reviewed the Proxy Statement you will vote at the meeting in accordance with the Board's recommendations.
 Your vote is important to us and our business.
-I appreciate your continued interest and support of our Company.